ripple/xrpldotorg-redocly-migration-poc/docs/concepts/understanding-xrpl/transactions/invariant-checking.md

 ### Transaction Fee Check

 - **Invariant Condition(s):**
-    - The [transaction cost](transaction-cost.html) amount must never be negative, nor larger than the cost specified in the transaction.
+    - The [transaction cost](transaction-cost.md) amount must never be negative, nor larger than the cost specified in the transaction.

 ### XRP Not Created

 - **Invariant Condition(s):**
-    - A transaction must not create XRP and should only destroy the XRP [transaction cost](transaction-cost.html).
+    - A transaction must not create XRP and should only destroy the XRP [transaction cost](transaction-cost.md).

 ### Account Roots Not Deleted

 - **Invariant Condition(s):**
-    - An [account](accounts.html) cannot be deleted from the ledger except by an [AccountDelete transaction][].
+    - An [account](../accounts/accounts.md) cannot be deleted from the ledger except by an `AccountDelete` transaction.
-    - A successful AccountDelete transaction always deletes exactly 1 account.
+    - A successful `AccountDelete` transaction always deletes exactly 1 account.

 ### XRP Balance Checks